gontluc/portfolio-nextjs/README.md

 - add old logo

 - see if next loading img appears when project is deployed

+- put new project imgs and optimize them

+- test phone and my laptop

+- explain what to do when adding a project (for each design)
 ______________________________________

+- skills section

+- hover and animations

-- responsive 1600px
+- responsive

+- see if section titles match left margin

-- animations after responsive
+- check animations after responsive

-- see if @media 1600px messes up with 1000p

-- remove next design btn